|Process Servers for New York City: |

 Conspicuous Place Service.
 If the defendant resides at the address provided but refuses to open the entrance door to his home to accept

-process, in many cases a Notice to Tenant, Demand for Payment of Rent, Notice of Petition Non-payment, Notice of Petition Holdover, Summons
+process, in most cases, a Notice to Tenant, Demand for Payment of Rent, Notice of Petition Non-payment, Notice of Petition Holdover, Summons

 and Complaint may be served upon said defendant by affixing it on the entrance door of said premises.
 True copies of the pleadings affixed